-Mirror publisher Reach furloughs one in five employees to mitigate Covid-19 impact
+Mirror publisher Reach furloughs nearly 1,000 employees to mitigate Covid-19 impact

 Timeline

+Reach employs roughly 4,700 staff, meaning about 940 have been furloughed, according to the National Union of Journalists.

-Press Gazette understands the vast majority of those being furloughed will be in non-editorial roles.
+Press Gazette understands the vast majority of those being furloughed will be in non-editorial roles, but some editorial roles are affected.

-Those not put on furlough face a ten per cent salary cut, never falling below the living wage, while the board and senior editorial and management staff will have their pay cut by 20 per cent.
+Those staff not put on furlough face a ten per cent salary cut, never falling below the living wage, while the board and senior editorial and management staff will have their pay cut by 20 per cent.

-This includes chief executive Jim Mullen, who told staff of the measures this morning.
+This includes chief executive Jim Mullen, who told staff of the new measures this morning.

 Bonus schemes for 2020 will also be suspended at the UK’s largest news publisher.